The Internet and the Library’s Mission

 - Harmful to Minors - California Penal Code 313 et. seq. defines a violation as “every person who, with knowledge that a person is a minor, knowingly exhibits or offers to distribute or exhibit by any means, matter which is harmful to minors”.
 Computers are located in public areas where minors may be present.

 - Hostile Work Environment - Displaying explicit, graphic, or obscene images on computers in the library may create a hostile workplace environment for staff and may constitute a violation of Title VII of the Civil Rights Act of 1964 which prohibits sex discrimination in the workplace.

-- Tampering with Equipment and Software - It is illegal for users to physically or electronically modify library computer equipment, or to tamper with hardware, software, or computer networks (California Penal Code, Section 502 et. seq.)
+- Tampering with Equipment and Software - It is illegal for users to physically or electronically modify library computer equipment, or to tamper with hardware, software, or computer networks (California Penal Code, Section 502 et.).

-- Confidentiality - The Library maintains the confidentiality of customer usage of the Internet.
-However, the Library will cooperate with law enforcement upon court order in providing access to customer records to the extent required by the California Public Records Act (California Government Code, Title 1, Div.
-7, Chapter 3.5, Section 6267) and other State or Federal statutes.
+- Confidentiality -The Library maintains the confidentiality of customer usage of the Internet.
+However, the Library will cooperate with law enforcement upon court order in providing access to customer records to the extent required by the California Public Records Act (California Government Code section 6267) and other State or Federal statutues.

 Guidelines for Parents